-The city of Limassol plays a vital role in the economy of the Republic of Cyprus.
-After the illegal occupation of Famagusta and Kyrenia by the Turkish invaders in 1974, Limassol became the major port of Cyprus which in turn led to the growth of the tourism trade developing the city further.
+Limassol (Lemesos) plays a vital role in the economy of the Republic of Cyprus.
+After the occupation of Famagusta and Kyrenia by the Turkish invaders in 1974, Limassol became the major seaport of Cyprus, leading to the growth in tourism and trade in the area.

-Limassol is the home for many of the island’s wine companies.
-Famous companies like KEO, LOEL, SODAP and ETKO produce wines and cognacs (brandies), with an excellent level of quality grapes grown in the countryside.
-Also a large quantity of the total production is exported all over Europe.
+Limassol is the home to many wine companies.
+Famous companies like KEO, LOEL, SODAP and ETKO produce wines and cognacs (brandies) using the best quality grapes grown in the countryside.
+Also, a large quantity of the total production is exported all over Europe.

 Limassol is the trading hub of Cyprus that has several industrial units and industrial wares.
 These industries include dress-making, food, furniture, prints, electric devices, plastic goods and many more.
 Inhabitants of rural areas are typically associated with agriculture, stock breeding, tourism and handicraft industries but with the majority involved in the fishing trade.